input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 #### Block diffusion exhaustion

 - Diffusion is ensured through the connection between BPs, local relays, and downstream/upstream relays
-- preventing them to operate can harm the Cardano network
+- Preventing them from operating can harm the Cardano network
-- Relay hosts connect the BP to the network,
+- Relay hosts connect the BP to the network
-- Starving relay hosts prevents Mithril signatures and key registration to be shared
+- Starving relay hosts prevents Mithril signatures and key registration from being shared
-- Starving a cardano-node running on a relay host would prevent or delay the diffusion of new blocks thus harming
+- Starving a `cardano-node` running on a relay host would prevent or delay the diffusion of new blocks, thus harming
-- Compromising relay hosts would be an extreme form of starving resources
+- Compromising relay hosts would be an extreme form of starving resources.

 ### Resource exhaustion on Cardano block producer